Copyright 2012 Eric Jonsson. All rights reserved.

 From experience: A recent painting brought with it The Patron from Hell.
 The trick here is to see the type coming, because you really don't want to create art for this type unless you have a penchant for masochism.
 So, what do you look for?
 During your initial talks you'll notice odd comments, which you may be tempted to overlook.
 Don't.
 The comments are red flags telling you not to proceed.
 If you do, things will escalate into the 'personal arena', at which point you'll want to bail.
 (Make sure you have paperwork which allows you to do just that.)
 This type is in it for the 'personal', not for the art.
 My experience was that everyone loved the painting except for, mysteriously, that patron.

-BY ERIC JONSSON
+by ERIC JONSSON

 j o n s s o n